tomasjurasek/tomasjurasek.github.io/_posts/2020-11-8-blob-storage-lifecycle-management.md

 * $0,0018 per month for GB

 ### Delete
-Delete blobs by rule.
+Delete blobs by the rule.
 This operation is free.